getml/getml-relbench/README.md

 ### Memory and External Compute Resources

 For larger tasks and datasets, the size of the data might exceed the memory capacity of your local machine.
-One solution is to use the [memory mapping feature](https://getml.com/latest/reference/engine/engine/#getml.engine.launch), but keep in mind that this can significantly increase compute time.
+One solution is to use the [memory mapping feature](https://getml.com/latest/reference/engine/engine/#getml.engine.launch), but keep in mind that this might increase compute time.

 We recommend leveraging virtual machines from major cloud providers to handle such workloads.
 Many providers offer free trials or starter budgets that should cover your needs: